foundersandcoders/Product-Management-Curriculum/list-of-exercises/mapping.md

 A common target can be found when collaborating which helps organisations to find a shared focus.

+### Facilitator notes

+This exercise is often really tricky for participants to get their heads round.
+Sometimes that is down to the complexity of the problem area and other times it is difficult to compact a user journey into a few steps on a map.
+Going through a **mapping example** of a completely made up problem first, in which they can engage and practise, is really useful to help them get the most out of this exercise.

 ### Resources

 The following resources expand on the mapping exercise: